juicysteak7/rusthw3/README.md

 Understand this pseudocode as follows:

-Check whether the board state is already lost.
+&nbsp;&nbsp;&nbsp;&nbsp;Check whether the board state is already lost.
 If so, then there is no winning move.

-Otherwise, for each possible move m:
+&nbsp;&nbsp;&nbsp;&nbsp;Otherwise, for each possible move m:

-Create a new board p.
+&nbsp;&nbsp;&nbsp;&nbsp;Create a new board p.

-Perform the move m on p.
+&nbsp;&nbsp;&nbsp;&nbsp;Perform the move m on p.

-Call winning_move recursively at p.
+&nbsp;&nbsp;&nbsp;&nbsp;Call winning_move recursively at p.
 (Since one player has just made a move, we are now trying to find a winning move for the other player.)

-If winning_move outputs a winning move for p, then m is not a winning move for the current player.
+&nbsp;&nbsp;&nbsp;&nbsp;If winning_move outputs a winning move for p, then m is not a winning move for the current player.
 (Why?)
 Continue on to the next move.

-Otherwise, m is a winning move.
+&nbsp;&nbsp;&nbsp;&nbsp;Otherwise, m is a winning move.
 Return it.

 For Chomp:

-The board state is lost if the upper-left square is the only one left.
+&nbsp;&nbsp;&nbsp;&nbsp;The board state is lost if the upper-left square is the only one left.

-You can represent the move “chomp at position i, j” by a tuple (i, j).
+&nbsp;&nbsp;&nbsp;&nbsp;You can represent the move “chomp at position i, j” by a tuple (i, j).
 There is one such possible move for each uneaten square (other than the top left one).

+# The Program
+Your program will be a simple terminal interface for playing Chomp against your AI.
+It should perform the following sequence:

+&nbsp;&nbsp;&nbsp;&nbsp;Ask the user for a board size.

+&nbsp;&nbsp;&nbsp;&nbsp;Repeatedly:

+&nbsp;&nbsp;&nbsp;&nbsp;Print the board.

+&nbsp;&nbsp;&nbsp;&nbsp;Ask the user to input a move and perform it.

+&nbsp;&nbsp;&nbsp;&nbsp;Try to find a winning move.
+If there is one, perform it.
+Otherwise, stall by chomping as little as possible.
+(You can implement this by chomping the furthest-right piece in the lowermost nonempty row.)

+If the user ever gives invalid input, simply ask again until they give valid input.